 Very little media attention, however, has been devoted to the relationship between makeup and what women find attractive in other women.
 So out of deep curiosity, I decided to conduct a little experiment of my own.
 For a week, I swapped out all my Bumble photos for makeup-free ones to see if anything about my dating experience would change.
 This was certainly no formal scientific investigation, but I was interested to see: Leading with a more "natural" version of myself, would I get fewer matches?
 Would my matches be a different "type" of person?
 And what would I learn about my self-image?

 In my real life, I tend to wear makeup almost every day, though probably in a slightly more natural style than my original Bumble profile.
 I realized the only photos I possessed of myself totally makeup-free were of me on vacation—fresh off a flight to Hawaii, sailing on a recent family trip to the Galapagos, camping.
-For that reason, my new makeup-free persona looked way more adventurous than the cosmopolitan indoor-cat image I had been portraying before.
+For that reason, my new makeup-free persona looked far more adventurous than the cosmopolitan, indoor-cat image I had been portraying before.
 Travel is a great passion and a major part of my life, so it actually surprised me that I'd never thought to include more photos reflecting that in my Bumble profile before.
 Ultimately, these makeup-free pics almost seemed like a better representation of my true self.

 Initially, it did seem like the new profile was attracting fewer matches.
 However, as I swiped on, it became clear that this less made-up version of me was simply alluring a slightly different type of woman.
 As opposed to the trendy, high-femme girls I'd been pairing with before, now my matches were women who looked, well, more like the new me—a little outdoorsier and lower-maintenance, both in their aesthetic and demeanor.
-I noticed the pickup lines (again, both mine and theirs) shift to being more about personality rather than makeup and hair, taking note of details in our profiles rather than how cute each other looked.
+I noticed the pickup lines (again, both mine and theirs) shift to being more about personality rather than makeup and hair, taking note of small details in our profiles rather than how cute each other looked.
 It's a tale as old as time, I suppose: You attract the energy and aesthetic you put out in the world, and I think among women, those parallels are a little easier to track since for men, not wearing makeup or putting much effort into your hair is the default.